-How about a knitted headband to keep your ears warm?
+Learning how to knit a headband is nice and straightforward, and a great way to keep your ears and head warm for little money.
 Get creative with our easy DIY beginner’s guide on how to knit a headband and personalize your newest accessory.

-Are you feeling like crafting?
-Then knit your own homemade headband in no time!
+Are you feeling crafty?
+Then knit your own homemade headband in no time.
 This simple and easy guide will walk you through the process step-by-step.
 Basic knitting skills are definitely a plus, however the simple stitches used in this how-to guide on headband knitting won’t throw any first-timers overboard either.

 How to Knit a Headband: Materials